 Protein Analysis Techniques Explained

-Proteins, also known as polypeptides, are organic compounds made up of amino acids.
-They are arranged in a linear chain and folded into a globular form.
-Proteins are essential parts of organisms and they participate in virtually every process within cells.
+Proteins do most of the work in cells and are required for the structure, function, and regulation of the body’s tissues and organs.
+Essential parts of organisms, they participate in virtually every process within cells.
 Many proteins are enzymes that catalyse biochemical reactions and are vital to metabolism.
 The size of a protein is an important physical characteristic and scientists often use particle size analysers in their studies to discuss protein size or molecular weight.

 Most proteins fold into unique three-dimensional structures.
 The shape that a protein folds into naturally is known as its native conformation.
 While most proteins can fold unassisted through the chemical properties of their amino acids, others require the aid of molecular chaperones.
 There are four distinct aspects of a protein’s structure:

-- Primary structure: the amino acid sequence
+- Primary structure: The amino acid sequence.

-- Secondary structure: regularly repeating local structures stabilised by hydrogen bonds
+- Secondary structure: Regularly repeating local structures stabilised by hydrogen bonds.

-- Tertiary structure: the overall shape of a single protein molecule; the spatial relationship of the secondary structures to one another
+- Tertiary structure: The overall shape of a single protein molecule; the spatial relationship of the secondary structures to one another.

-- Quaternary structure: the structure formed by several protein molecules which function as a single protein complex
+- Quaternary structure: The structure formed by several protein molecules which function as a single protein complex.

 Proteins differ from each other according to the type, number and sequence of amino acids that make up the polypeptide backbone.
-Hence, they have different molecular structures, nutritional attributes and physiochemical properties.
-There are three major protein analysis techniques, protein separation, western blotting and protein identification.
+Hence, they have different molecular structures, nutritional attributes and physicochemical properties.

 - Isoelectric Focussing: In this method, different molecules are separated by their electric charge differences.
 This technique is a type of zone electrophoresis that is usually performed in a gel and takes advantage of the fact that a molecule’s charge changes with the pH of its surroundings.